 Data Protection Impact Assessments (DPIAs)

-CBC Health Ltd carries out Data Protection Impact Assessments (DPIAs) in line with the Information Commissioner’s Office (ICO) guidance, for any new or changes in current data processing activities that are considered to be a high risk to individuals.
+CBC Health Federation carries out Data Protection Impact Assessments (DPIAs) in line with the Information Commissioner’s Office (ICO) guidance, for any new or changes in current data processing activities that are considered to be a high risk to individuals.
 High risk processing includes large scale processing of special category data, and this concerns data about your health.
 Carrying out a DPIA is a requirement of the General Data Protection Regulation (GDPR) which came into force on 25 May 2018.
 The process involves a risk assessment and the recording of mitigating controls in place to protect the data that is being processed.
 DPIAs are kept under review and updated to reflect any changes that occur, to ensure any newly emerging risks are identified and controlled.